Christian Hoecken – Kansas Missionary

 Christian Hoecken was an early Catholic Missionary who worked in Kansas.

 Hoecken was born to Jacobus and Johanna Vermeer Hoeken in the Netherlands on February 28, 1808.
 The family was very religious, and Christian grew up to attend two Dutch Catholic seminaries.
-He was ordained as a priest on March 20, 1832, and was sent to the United States to work among the Indians and strengthen the young catholic church overseas.
+He was ordained a priest on March 20, 1832, and sent to the United States to work among the Indians and strengthen the young Catholic Church overseas.
 He would never see his parents again.

 Hoecken first settled at the Jesuit St. Stanislaus Seminary in Florissant, Missouri.
 In 1836, he was sent to Kansas to work as a missionary to the Kickapoo Indians.
 In the fall of 1837, he founded the Potawatomi Mission on Sugar Creek in Miami County, near the eastern line of the state.